elpres — electronic presentations

 into the preamble following \usepackage{overlays}, however, inactivation of \only by this method has a different effect, so it is recommended to update the overlays package.

-5.3 Convert an elpres-presentation (PDF) into an Impress (LibreOffice) or Powerpoint presentation
+5.4 Convert an elpres-presentation (PDF) into an Impress (LibreOffice) or Powerpoint presentation

-Sometimes it is unclear, if organizers of a (scientific) meeting allow presentations with .pdf-files or insist on files in Powerpoint format.
+Sometimes it is unclear, if organizers of a (scientific) meeting allow presentations with .pdf-files or if they insist on files in Powerpoint format.
 This is an unpleasant situation for a lecturer, but in such a situation it is better, to be prepared.

 There is no elegant way for a reliable solution.
 First, you may use one of the free or commercial online conversion tools (intended to convert .pdf into .ppt or .pptx-files).
 Results are often not satisfactory.